LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/model-class.rst.txt

 Add a Model Property - Text
 ---------------------------

 To round out the ``Event`` class, we add a ``description`` field to the model.
+Now that our data is object-oriented, it's quick and easy to add a new property affiliated with an event.
+Before, with events stored as strings, we would need to overhaul our storage type in order to add an additional event field.

 Update both the ``events/create.html`` and ``events/index.html`` templates to create an event object with a description field and to display that description along with the event's name.
 Lastly, add a parameter to the ``processCreateEventForm`` to handle the form submission and pass the description value into the creation of the Event object.